interledger/web-monetization-extension/README.md

 This command runs the tests using Jest and generates a coverage report in the coverage directory.

-### Linting and Pre-Commit Hooks
+### Linting

 The extension is set up with ESLint and Prettier for code linting and formatting.
-Husky and lint-staged are configured to enforce linting and formatting rules before each commit.
-When you commit changes, Husky will run the linting and formatting tasks to ensure code quality.

 ## License